Google acquires Relay Media to convert ordinary web pages to AMP pages

 Relay launched its AMP-centric startup and business in May of 2016.

 “We actually see favorable currents amidst the troubled waters of the digital ecosystem for quality publishers,” co-founder and CEO David Gehring said at the time.
 “More users encounter content on the open mobile web than on desktop browsers or apps, and total mobile ad spending is now outpacing desktop.
 Programmatic CPMs are rising for quality publishers and viewable impressions.

-Unfortunately publishers’ ability to compete for revenue and engagement is impeded by cluttered, slow-loading pages and non-viewable ads.
+“Unfortunately publishers’ ability to compete for revenue and engagement is impeded by cluttered, slow-loading pages and non-viewable ads.
 AMP is a well-timed opportunity to course-correct, providing the instant experience users desire and a clean, well-lit environment for monetization.”

 Gehring knew a thing or two about the predicament first-hand: he had been involved in AMP as a Googler during its earliest efforts, when it was being built in collaboration with a group of European publishers involved in the the Digital News Initiative.
 (The DNI was part of Google’s efforts to work better with these publishers rather than face the wrath of regulators or those publishers deciding to delist their content altogether from Google searches.)
-Before Google, Gehring had worked at UK publication The Guardian.

 Gehring still lists Relay as his employer on his LinkedIn profile.
 Others from the startup are already noting new roles at Google.